Who are the Quality Academy team?

 Our colleagues are reassured by our inclusive approach and empowered that we as a team are so heavily involved in ensuring that Trust wide change and improvement is managed effectively taking into account the needs of all user groups.
 We constantly challenge traditional ways of thinking and working in order to improve both patient safety and the day to day lives of our University Hospitals Plymouth staff.

-To find out more about our team click here.
+To find out more about our team, visit our team profiles page.

 What is our approach to Quality Improvement?

 - Improving quality is about making healthcare safer, effective, patient centred, timely, efficient and equitable.

 - Staff teams identifying improvements and leading change themselves.

 - Coaching and learning is encouraged and is part of the daily routine.

 - An embedded culture where the voice of staff, patients, families and carers are listened to, acted on and used to encourage changes for the better.

 - All of our improvement work is visual, supported by leaders and celebrated both internally and externally.